So you’re thinking about taking a course at HackerYou, and now it’s time to talk money!

 If you’re taking a part-time course on the weekend or in the evening, you can definitely continue your part-time or full-time job during the course.
 There are six in-class hours per week, and at least one project in every course.
 Though you will have to do a bit of time management to fit our courses into your weekly schedule, it’s definitely doable to maintain a full-time job and take our courses part-time, and in fact, that’s what most of our part-time students do.
 This means that you can keep working and don’t need to factor the loss of any income into your budget.

 If you’re taking our full-time bootcamp, it’s a different story.
 Since the program is full-time from 10am-6pm for nine weeks, plus additional out-of-class events and homework, we recommend making bootcamp your only commitment during this time.
 Since we offer extensive job support at the end of the bootcamp to help you start your new career as a developer, most of our students quit their jobs shortly before day one.
 After the program ends, over 30% of our students find a job within 30 days of graduation, and 86% find a job within 90 days.
 This means that you need to budget for time spent away from work during the course, plus time spent job seeking afterwards, so you can be sure to have the funds set aside to get you through this period.
-However, the fact that the average salary of a HackerYou grad in their first job after bootcamp is $52,000 makes it easy to understand why a career change like this is worth it!
-If you want to know more about how HackerYou students do after graduation, our first every HackerYou Salary Report will be released in September, so make sure to subscribe to our newsletter below to stay updated!
+However, the fact that the average salary of a HackerYou grad in their first job after bootcamp is $53,872 makes it easy to understand why a career change like this is worth it!
+If you want to know more about how HackerYou students do after graduation, you can download our Student Outcomes Report.

 Attending HackerYou's Web Development Immersive was the best decision I've made.
 I had been looking into the program for a couple of years, and was working in retail to save money to attend.
 I thought I was still a couple of years off from going, but last year they announced a financing option for which I was approved which allowed me to attend.
 I was a little bit nervous about financing the program at first, particularly since I have lots of student loan debt from my previous education.
 However, the results for my career made it completely worth taking out the loan.
 I have a great job as a web developer, and I'm super excited about all the opportunities for career growth that are available to me now. - Meghan Sterling, Spring 2018 Bootcamp Grad